Luciano Gondou

-Luciano Emilio Gondou Zanelli (born 22 June 2001) is an Argentine professional footballer who plays as an attacker for Russian club Zenit Saint Petersburg.
+Luciano Emilio Gondou Zanelli (born 22 June 2001) is an Argentine professional footballer who plays as an attacker for the Russian club CSKA Moscow.

 Club career

 Born in Rufino, Santa Fe, Gondou was in the youth academy at Sarmiento before joining River Plate in 2019.
 He started his career as a left-sided midfielder before developing into a left-footed forward player.
-With River Plate, he reached the final of the 2020 U-20 Copa Libertadores, which they lost to Ecuadorean side Independentedel Valle.
+With River Plate, he reached the final of the 2020 U-20 Copa Libertadores, which they lost to Ecuadorean side Independiente del Valle.
 In March 2021, he returned to Sarmiento and signed a professional contract with the club.
 The following month he made his senior debut.

 In July 2023, Gondou signed for Argentinos Juniors agreeing to a four-year contract with Argentinos Juniors reportedly paying a fee of $3,500,000 for 80% of his playing rights.
 He made his debut in the Copa Libertadores against Fluminense in August 2023.
 He scored his first goals for Argentinos Juniors on 21 August 2023, against his former club River Plate, scoring a brace as his side completed a comeback 3–2 league win.

 On 27 August 2024, Gondou signed a four-year contract with Russian Premier League champions Zenit St. Petersburg.
 Four days later on his debut against Pari NN he scored twice in a 3–0 Zenit away victory.

+On 11 January 2026, Gondou moved to CSKA Moscow on a four-and-a-half-year contract.
+On 7 April 2026, he scored a hat-trick in a Russian Cup Regions Path semi-final against Krylia Sovetov Samara.